Nstamour-art/XogotDocs/Documentation.docc/Manual/animation/playing_videos.md

 > Note:
 >
-> You may find videos with an .ogg or .ogx extensions, which are generic
+> You may find videos with a .ogg or .ogx extensions, which are generic
 > extensions for data within an Ogg container.
 >
 > Renaming these file extensions to .ogv may allow the videos to be